Keyboard Support

 Font and documentation files

 Any files you reference in the package source .kps file, such as fonts, documentation, should be included in the source folder.
+For more information on including fonts with your keyboard, see Including fonts in your keyboard package below.

 Do not include these files